Cinema Ventilation: Fresh Air Without the Noise

 Noise levels in cinema ventilation

-For cinema ventilation, minimising noise levels is key.
+For theatre and cinema ventilation, minimising noise levels is key.
 Cinemas and movie theatres have specific background noise limits – typically NR25 when measured with the ventilation system and the projector on, and with the sound volume at reference level.
 A badly designed ventilation system can be a significant contributor to background noise in cinemas, especially with the higher demands introduced by COVID-19 measures.

 Ventilation system noise can be mitigated in multiple ways.

-• Fan position: the AHU should be installed as far away as possible from the auditorium to prevent mechanical noises from reaching the audience.
+- Fan position: the AHU should be installed as far away as possible from the auditorium to prevent mechanical noises from reaching the audience.
 The air is then supplied into the room through ducted diffusers.

-• In-duct velocity: the air flowing through the ducts generate noise.
+- In-duct velocity: the air flowing through the ducts generate noise.
 With Prihoda fabric ducts, this self-generated noise is considered and quantified during the duct design process, in order to keep it to a minimum.

-• Reverberation: all sounds generated inside the room, e.g., from loudspeakers and audience, will hit other surfaces.
+- Reverberation: all sounds generated inside the room, e.g., from loudspeakers and audience, will hit other surfaces.
 While a cinema auditorium is designed for optimal acoustics, it’s not possible to fully eliminate all reverberation.
 Anything made of more rigid material can potentially reflect the sound back at the audience, who will perceive it as noise.
 Softer surfaces tend to absorb the sound waves – choosing fabric diffusers is a simple way to reduce sound reflection in the auditorium.

 Why use fabric ducts in cinema ventilation?